Decolonizing Environmentalism

 Take one of the U.S.’s leading environmental organizations, for example.
 The National Park Service—a federal organization with well-known racist origins—has a mission statement that almost exclusively highlights the instrumental value of North America’s natural lands: “The National Park Services preserves unimpaired the natural and cultural resources and values of the National Park System for the enjoyment, education, and inspiration of this and future generations … to extend the benefits of natural and cultural resources conservation … throughout this country and the world.”

 Their mission is painfully anthropocentric, never mind that the very lands it aims to extend were stolen from Indigenous tribes who are now denied access.
-Missions such as these create a nigh impenetrable ideological barrier through which environmentalists of non-Christian cultures cannot pass.
+Missions such as these create a near-impenetrable ideological barrier through which environmentalists of non-Christian cultures cannot pass.

 Keeping POC Out of Conservation